ox-it/ewa/README.md

 10. Navigate to *[ewa.vm](http://ewa.vm/)* in your web browser.

 11. Database access is available at http://ewa.vm/phpmyadmin.
 The username is *ewa* and the password is *password*

+12. To shut the virtual machine down, run `vagrant halt`